-This course aims to equip students to understand such impacts in the region.
+This course aims to equip students to understand economic processes in the region and situate them in their historical context.
 The course focusses on a set of features which Latin American countries share as a basis for understanding the direction in which their economies have evolved, attentive to the nuances and differences that result from the region's diversity and help to illustrate in which ways the area relates with the world economy.
 It approaches economic phenomena as historically, politically, and socially produced.
 The classes thus invite a rethinking of issues, questions, and methods used to understand an economic situation.
 The choice of readings and lecture material challenge consolidated assumptions and interpretations.
 By integrating contrasting perspectives, students should be able to engage in academic debates about economic development in the region, identify fundamental premises, contextualise their arguments, and back up their claims during class discussions.

 The theories presented in this course remain the object of debate, aspect central to this course.
 Economy: Latin America gives students a foundation in economic development as it occurs in the Latin American region.
 The course builds on foundational ideas from classical development economics and political economy that will be further explored and critically approached in discussion groups and written assignments.
 It embraces heterodox approaches, among which dependency theories feature prominently, whose strength lie in the critique and transformation of economicist narratives.

 The course is split into two blocks.
-Block one traces the macroeconomic features of the region as a whole, starting with the different phases of development, e.g., export-led growth, state-led industrialisation, that have delineated the path of the area since the early twentieth century, before moving on to examine the state of resources, environment and population in the region, though the cases of land (and other natural resources), employment, and finance.
-Block two introduces students to issues of contemporary development in the region, e.g., extractivism, and discusses some of the long-term challenges, e.g. informality and structural inequality.
+Block one traces the macroeconomic features of the region, starting with the different phases of development, e.g., export-led growth, state-led industrialisation, that have delineated the path of the area since the early twentieth century within an interpretive framework primarily based on ‘dependency theory.
+It questions some of the structural challenges the region faces: does export-led development help or hinder redistribution?
+Why do trade and financial liberalisation generate adverse distributive effects?

 By the end of the course, students will have acquired an overview of the historical and contemporary economic developments and political economy dynamics in their chosen area and deepen their existing knowledge and understanding of different economic systems, economic institutions, economic processes and actors in the different countries of the region, using the concepts acquired during the courses Principles of Economics and Foundations of Political Economy.

 Students will also be acquainted with academic debates on selected topics in the specific region.
-They will be introduced to key concepts, e.g., terms of trade, balance of payments, labour productivity, that can provide an interpretive view of economic development in the region, reflecting on the changing theoretical perspectives.
+They will be introduced to key concepts e.g. terms of trade, trade balance, that can provide an interpretive view of economic development in the region, reflecting on the changing theoretical perspectives.